andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 # Extracting Amazon Product Data with Python

-Not too long ago, I had the intriguing opportunity to engage in a project that necessitated the extraction of product data from Amazon.com.
-This endeavor was particularly captivating for me, as it marked my initial foray into data scraping.
-Today, I want to share with you some key insights and clever techniques I picked up while navigating the labyrinth of this e-commerce behemoth.
+Not too long ago, I had the chance to work on a project where I extracted product data from Amazon.com.
+It was an interesting experience for me as it was my first time working with data scraping.
+Today, I would like to share some valuable insights and techniques I learned while navigating through this large e-commerce platform.

 <Image
   src="/images/amazonproductpage.jpg"